• Skip to primary navigation

 • Butter - you can get away with using margarine, but butter does give a better flavour.

-• Egg yolks – you can use the whites to make one-minute microwave meringues in this Eton Mess recipe.
+• Egg yolks - you can use the whites to make meringues.

 Creme Patisserie